ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/apache-beam/README.md

 ## Limitations

-Please consider the following limitations when using the integration:
+Please consider the following limitations when using the connector:
 * The current supported ClickHouse JDBC version is `0.3.2-patch10`
 * As of today, only Sink operation is supported (the connector doesn't support Source operation)
 * ClickHouse performs deduplication when inserting into a `ReplicatedMergeTree` or a `Distributed` table built on top of a `ReplicatedMergeTree`.
 Without replication, inserting into a regular MergeTree can result in duplicates if an insert fails and then successfully retries.
 However, each block is inserted atomically, and the block size can be configured using `ClickHouseIO.Write.withMaxInsertBlockSize(long)`.
 Deduplication is achieved by using checksums of the inserted blocks.